 Brijuni Island was once the retreat of the former Yugoslav president Josip Broz Tito.
 After he passed away, Brijuni became a national park.
 The lush island is cloaked in thick forests, surrounded by secluded coves and there aren’t any permanent residents.
 Some of the most interesting activities at the Island feature Roman ruins, botanical gardens, dinosaur footprints, and a safari park.
 The safari park is home to multiple exotic animals, gifts given to Tito by world leaders from around the world, including an elephant presented by Indira Gandhi.

-Have you ever visited Croatia or maybe didn’t but heard about some of these remote islands?
+Have you ever visited this country or heard about some of these hidden islands in Croatia?
 Let me know in the comments!